syedyasirkamal/agileproject/README.md

 ### Daily Scrums - Last 24 Hours
 > During each of our Daily Scrums, the developers answered the question, "What did you do in the last 24 hours that helped you meet the Sprint Goal?"
 Below is a list of activities the developers shared during one of our Daily Scrums:
 > - 1.
-Researched how to write test cases
+Yasir: Researched how to write test cases
 > - 2.
-Researched email validation libaray
+Yasir: Researched email validation libaray
 > - 3.
-Created wireframe of our product
+Zhao: Created wireframe of our product
 > - 4.
-Researched a plug in for Figma to generate HTML and CSS code
+Zhao: Researched a plug in for Figma to generate HTML and CSS code
 > - 5.
-Did pair programming with another developer
+Yasir and Zhao: Did pair programming

 ### Daily Scrums - Next 24 Hours
 > During each of our Daily Scrums, the developers answered the question, "What will you do in the next 24 hours to meet the Sprint Goal?"
 Below is a list of activities the developers shared during one of our Daily Scrums:
 > - 1.
-Will figure out how to build the class for the Python testing
+Yasir: Will figure out how to build the class for the Python testing
 > - 2.
-Will identify two additional tests for the email validation
+Yasir: Will identify two additional tests for the email validation
 > - 3.
-Will generate HTML and CSS Code
+Zhao: Will generate HTML and CSS Code
 > - 4.
-Will add promotional banners to the original ChidoLingo website
+Yasir: Will add promotional banners to the original ChidoLingo website
 > - 5.
-Will edit wording on the new website based on feedback from Product Owner
+Zhao: Will edit wording on the new website based on feedback from Product Owner

 ### Daily Scrums - Impediments
 > During each of our Daily Scrums, the developers answered the question, "Do you see any impediment that prevents the Developers from meeting the Sprint Goal?"
 Below is a list of impediments the developers shared during one of our Daily Scrums as well as the corresponding impediment removal plan: